-Taura L. Barr Ph.D., RN, FAHA is a Co-Founder and Chief Science Officer at Valtari Bio Inc. and a visiting Professor at Duke University School of Nursing.
+Taura L. Barr Ph.D., RN, FAHA is Chief Science Officer at Valtari Bio Inc. and Associate Professor of Nursing at Ohio State University.
 Prior to Valtari Bio, Dr. Barr was an Assistant Professor in the School of Nursing and Emergency Medicine at West Virginia University.
 She received her BSN and Ph.D. from the University of Pittsburgh in 2004 and 2009 respectively.
 She received an NINR Graduate Partnership Program Training Grant for her predoctoral studies, where she developed her dissertation study under the mentorship of Dr.’s Steven Warach, NINDS and Andrew Singleton, NIA.
 Following the completion of her doctoral studies, she became a post-doctoral fellow in the intramural NINR training program and subsequently a Nurse Specialist where she led a post-deployment traumatic brain injury study in active duty service members.

 Dr. Barr recently served two years as the Vice Chair of the AHA’s Council on Cardiovascular and Stroke Nursing and was inducted as a Fellow into the AHA for her scientific and professional accomplishments.